Newspapers publish information on a wide range of topics. Most are published on a daily basis in print and online

 Other, more specialist news sources are available, particularly for historical research.

-Skills for Learning provide information on the Harvard referencing system, including how to reference a variety of different formats and media.
+Skills for Learning provides information on the Harvard referencing system, including how to reference a variety of different formats and media.

 A short introductory guide is also available to download or in print from the Library.